Abyssinian cat: Appearance

-Temperament

-Abyssinians are a popular breed thanks in large part to their unusual intelligence and generally extroverted, playful, willful personalities.
-They are said to become depressed without constant activity and the attention of their owners.
+Behaviour

 Veterinarian Joan O. Joshua has written that the "dog-like attachment to the owners" of Abyssinian and Burmese cats causes "greater dependence on human contacts".
 This stands in contrast to the mere "tolerant acceptance of human company" based around "comforts" that multiple other breeds display.

-With their interest in playing with their owners combined with their curious intelligence, Abyssinians are known as the "Clowns of the Cat Kingdom".
-They have an active, outgoing nature, yet tend to be quiet cats.
+With their interest in playing with their owners combined with their curious intelligence, Abyssinians are sometimes called the "Clowns of the Cat Kingdom".
 They have soft chirrup-like vocalizations which do not sound like the expected "meow".

-They are affectionate and friendly toward people.
+A study comparing Oriental, Siamese and Abyssinian kittens to Norwegian Forest cat kittens found that the former group was more likely to recede and hide as well as display other 'shy' behaviour.

 Health

-The breed can be prone to gingivitis, which can lead to more serious periodontitis.
 Familial renal amyloidosis or AA amyloidosis, a kidney disorder due to a mutation in the AA amyloid protein gene, has been seen in Abyssinians.
 The Abyssinian has had severe problems with blindness caused by a hereditary retinal degeneration due to mutations in the rdAc gene.
 However, the prevalence has been reduced from 45% to less than 4% in 2008 in the country of Sweden.
-With the widespread availability of rdAc mutation detection tests and services, such as those provided by the UC Davis Veterinary Genetics Laboratory, it is possible to reduce the disease frequency in all populations of Abyssinian.

-Genetic diversity
+An Australian analysis found the Abyssinian to be over-represented in cases of feline infectious peritonitis when compared to the expected frequency based on census data (4.4% versus 1.5%).
+An American study had similar results with an odds ratio of 8.98.

+In a review of over 5,000 cases of urate urolithiasis the Abyssinian was significantly under-represented, with only one of the recorded cases belonging to an Abyssinian.

 The 2008 study "The Ascent of Cat Breeds: Genetic Evaluations of Breeds and Worldwide Random-bred Populations" by Lipinski et al. conducted at UC Davis by the team led by leading feline geneticist Dr Leslie Lyons found that the Abyssinian has a low level of genetic diversity, a heterozygosity value of 0.45 within a range of 0.34–0.69 for all breeds studied, and has genetic markers common to both Southeast Asian and Western breeds indicating that cats from both Asia and Europe were used to create the breed.